Parallel Stochastic Asynchronous Coordinate Descent: Tight Bounds on the Possible Parallelism: Missing Proofs

 \end{proof}

-\paragraph{Proof of Theorem~\ref{thm::lower-bound-result}} Recall that $f_\ep(\bbx^*) = 0$.
-Also, recall that the SCD process starts at a point with even index coordinates equal to $1$, and odd index coordinates equal to $-1$.
-Recall that $C_1$ denotes the even index coordinates, and $C_{-1}$ those of odd index.
+\paragraph{Proof of~Theorem~\ref{thm::lower-bound-result}} Recall that $f_\ep(\bbx^*) = 0$.
+Also, recall that the SCD process starts at the all ones point.
+Let $C_1$ denotes the even index coordinates, and $C_{-1}$ those of odd index.
 Consider the following random variables:

 Note that $S_1(0) = S_{-1}(0) = n/2$ and $S(0) = n$.